 In recent years, we’ve also seen a growing interest in Plan N too.
 Plan N offers lower premiums if you are willing to do a bit of cost-sharing.
 Unlike Plan F or G though, Plan N does not cover excess charges.
 You’ll want to read up on this and understand what that means before enrolling.

 How to Compare Medigap Plans – Benefits

-**For Medigap Plans K and L, after you meet your annual out-of-pocket limit and your annual Part B deductible ($183 in 2017), the Medigap plan pays 100% of covered services for the rest of that calendar year.
+**For Medigap Plans K and L, after you meet your annual out-of-pocket limit and your annual Part B deductible ($183), the Medigap plan pays 100% of covered services for the rest of that calendar year.

 ***Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don’t result in an inpatient admission.